feedgeorge/wecare/Readme.md

 whereas for the citizens they will be able to engage with the councilors and participate in the decision making process of local councils.

+The current system is designed with Feedgeorge API.
+You can develop your own API for your needs.
+In case you need Feedgeorge API, you can apply from support@feedgeorge.com

 ## Authors

 Feedgeorge -